 What is a master password?

 Your master password is the key to all of the passwords and data that are stored in your LastPass vault.
 As such, it's essential that your master password be as strong as possible.
 IT teams that administer LastPass business solutions can also implement a wide range of security policies to further strengthen employees' master passwords by default.
+All of that said, a master password should be:- A minimum of 12 characters long (ideally longer)

 - Unique from any other password that you use elsewhere